To friends and family in Springfield, he was Theodore Geisel. He didn't become Dr. Seuss

 The Cat in the Hat was born in response to

-article in Life Magazine in 1954, criticizing American school primers as intensly boring, unchallenging to readers and responsible
+an article in Life Magazine in 1954, criticizing American school primers as intensly boring, unchallenging to readers and responsible

 for causing harm to children's literacy.